-According to Shawyer, Toms and the Barn Owl Trust, the marked fluctuations in barn owl breeding productivity year on year are primarily a result of annual changes in small mammal abundance and extreme weather events at critical times during the barn owl's annual cycle (see Shawyer, 1987; Shawyer, 1998; Toms 2014; Barn Owl Trust, 2019).
+The marked fluctuations in barn owl breeding productivity year on year are widely thought to be primarily the result of annual changes in small mammal abundance and extreme weather events at critical times during the barn owl's annual cycle (see Shawyer, 1987; Shawyer, 1998; Toms 2014; Barn Owl Trust, 2020).

 Barn owl exposure to SGAR's in the UK would be expected to be greatest across agricultural areas, because of the association between modern agricultural practice and Norway rat infestations, particularly around livestock-rearing and grain storage facilities.
-In addition, the high incidence of physiological resistance to anticoagulant rodenticides in Southern England might be expected to cause an increase in the use of anticoagulant rodenticides in this area, as the effectiveness of these rodenticides is reduced.
-Such areas would include Region 5 (Midlands NO), Region 4 (SE) and Region 3 (C).
+In addition, the high incidence of physiological resistance to anticoagulant rodenticides in Southern England might be expected to cause an increase in the use of anticoagulant rodenticides in this area, as the effectiveness of these rodenticides is reduced (Buckle et al., 2020).
 Furthermore, the use of SGARs in these Regions would be expected to be relatively consistent from year to year, to address the consistent problem of resistant Norway rats in this area (Buckle and Prescott, 2012).